 If you have a child ready to start school we would appreciate it if you enrol them at 4½ years old.
 This helps us plan for classes.
 Once we have your enrolment we will contact you by letter to inform you when your child can come for visits to school.
-We call this programme “Kakano” and you and your child can visit on a Mondays 1.30-3pm.
+We call this programme “Kakano” and you and your child can visit on a Wednesday or Thursday 1.30-3pm.

 You can purchase the books for your child at the office or on-line.